Does Coffee Go Bad? The Last Freshness Guide You'll Ever Need

 You'll instantly know your coffee has gone stale when the scents and flavors are noticeably diminished.

 Desirable flavors in coffee are easy to pick up on.
 From roasted almonds to lemon citrus, these are the flavors that make you smile sip after sip.
-Good coffee flavors are also complemented with a pleasant acidity and mouthfeel.
+Good coffee flavors will have pleasant acidity and juicy mouthfeel.

-Stale coffee, on the other hand, can emit some flavors that will make you frown instantly.
+On the other hand, stale coffee can emit some flavors that will make you frown instantly.
 Stale coffee tastes and smells:

 - Sour lemon you forgot about in the back of the pantry a year ago

-As the coffee's cellular makeup breaks down and allows oxygen to seep into the bean, the aromatic compounds escape from the coffee bean's oils as the beans begin to decay.
+As the coffee's cellular makeup breaks down and oxygen seeps into the bean, the aromatic compounds escape from the coffee bean's oils as the beans begin to decay.

 Is Stale Coffee Unsafe to Drink?

 Nope, stale coffee is perfectly fine to drink.
-But, who wants to start the day out with a bland, mediocre tasting cup of coffee?
+But who wants to start the day with a bland, mediocre-tasting cup of coffee?
 (Hint: no one.)

 It's like waking up on the wrong side of the bed or putting on your shirt inside out.
 Drinking stale coffee derails your whole day.